 Camping & Trekking

 2-Men Cinch Popup tent (PRICE: Nearly 25,000 INR): I know 25 thousand Rupees is s lot of investment for a 2-men tent, especially when you can buy a 2-men in India for less than 3000 Rupees, but if you start calculating the little luxuries this tent comes with, you won’t doubt the price.
 Unlike a dome tent, that requires at least 5 minutes to set up, this is a popup tent, meaning, as soon as you unhook it the tent popups and be ready to use.
 In less than 10 seconds, you have your home ready for you.
 And packing is equally quick.
 You can also buy a solar power pack (for additional 10,000 Rupees) and even charge your electronic devices.

 I cannot think of a better tent than this.
 I have used this tent for almost two weeks in a row while changing location every night (in the mountains) and still not get tired or felt a need to have a home as I always did when I owned a regular dome tent.
 Cinchpopup Tents is a UK based company.

 Tripole Shivalik Series Sleeping Bag: If you’re looking for an ideal sleeping bag that is not very costly, go for Tripole’s Shivalik series.
 It’s an Indian company.
-Their sleeping bags are lightweight, wind and waterproof, and is compact to carry while hiking or trekking in the Himalayas.
-I’ve tested it in -10 degree in Chandratal and other places in Ladakh and Spiti valley and it worked just well.
+Their sleeping bags are lightweight, wind and waterproof, and are compact to carry while hiking or trekking in the Himalayas.
+I’ve tested mine in -5 degree in Chandratal and other places in Ladakh and Spiti valley and it worked just well.

 I know there are a number of options available out there, definitely, enough to leave you confused about which sleeping bag to go for, but trust my 2 years of occasional (and solo) camping stint in different climates, and just go for it.
 This sleeping bag is going to keep you warm, no matter what.